Skip to content

 General

 A major ending is at hand — a chapter, identity, or situation is completing.
 Release it with grace.
 What's ending is making space for profound transformation.
+The upright message asks for conscious participation.
+Notice what is opening, then meet it with a simple action you can repeat.

 Love

 In love, Death often signals the end of a relationship phase — sometimes the relationship itself, sometimes an old pattern within it.
 Either way, transformation is the medicine.
 Fighting the ending prolongs the pain.
+In relationships, this card is strongest when paired with honest communication instead of silent interpretation.

 Career

 Career-wise, Death points to significant transitions — leaving a role, closing a business, pivoting industries.
 Endings in career under Death almost always precede major upgrades.
+At work, it can help you separate aligned momentum from urgency that only looks productive.

 Advice

 Let it end.
 What's dying wants to die.
 Grief and transformation are happening in the same breath — both are sacred.
+Choose one next step, then watch how your energy responds before adding more complexity.
+A small embodied action is better than a dramatic interpretation you cannot sustain.

 ReversedMeaning